 About the Program

-The program in dental assisting is accredited by the Commission on Dental Accreditation (CODA), a specializaed accrediting body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.
-The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago 60611.
+The Dental Assisting Program is accredited by the Commission on Dental Accreditation (CODA), a specialized accrediting body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.
+This accreditation ensures that the Dental Assisting program is up to date on the latest curriculum and techniques in the dental industry.

 The Dental Assistant program is designed to place students into the workforce upon completion of the ten-month diploma.
 Dental Assistants aid dentists by performing support duties for the treatment of patients during dental procedures.
-Duties range from aiding and educating patients to preparing and sterilizing dental instruments and performing administrative work.
-Most dental assistants work in private dental offices, although job opportunities for dental assistants also exist in dental schools, private and government hospitals, state and local public health departments, and in clinics.
-The employment opportunities for dental assistants are expected to increase by 29.2% through the year 2016.
+Duties range from assisting the dentist with procedures to educating patients to preparing and sterilizing dental instruments and performing administrative work.
+Most dental assistants work in private dental offices, although job opportunities for dental assistants also exist in dental schools, private and government hospitals, state and local public health departments, and corporate clinics.
+The employment opportunities for dental assistants are ever increasing with the need for dental care.

 Salary: Omaha-Council Bluffs MSA